endritNovaku/holbertonschool-low_level_programming/README.md

+A low-level programming language is a programming language that provides little or no abstraction from a computer's instruction set architecture—commands or functions in the language map that are structurally similar to processor's instructions.

 # Low-level Programming & Algorithm - Hatching Out

-On this repository are programms written for the low-level programming and algorithm tract at Holberton School.

 [0x00-hello_world](https://github.com/endritNovaku/holbertonschool-low_level_programming/tree/master/0x00-hello_world)